mjpclab/go-http-file-server/README.md

     Could be useful if server is behind a reverse proxy and received the request without proxying path stripped.

+-/|--force-dir-slash [<status-code>=301]
+    If a directory list page is requested without tailing "/" in the URL, redirect to the URL with the suffix.

 --default-sort <sortBy>
     Default sort rule for files and directories.
     Available sort key: